 Gina BiverFalls Church, VA

 Gina Biver is a composer of electro-acoustic music for chamber ensemble, choir, multimedia, dance, and film.
-Finding inspiration in spoken word and in the visual arena, she continually collaborates with visual artists, kinetic sculptors, choreographers, and video and media artists.
+Finding inspiration in spoken word and in the visual arena, she continually collaborates with visual artists, kinetic sculptors, filmmakers, choreographers, and video and media artists.

 Her deep musical world contains the struggle and push/pull between pulse and lack of pulse, electronics and acoustics, words and lines, shadow and light, form and freedom.

 Gina Biver is a composer of electroacoustic music for chamber ensemble, choir, dance and film.
 She has been called a “musical force of nature” by Gramophone and “A rebel of sorts, or at the very least a provocateur” by Textura.
 Hannah Rosa Schiller from I Care If You Listen states ““Biver creates a playground for internal exploration that is both fascinating and deeply effective….The best of Biver’s music lies in the layers; the moments where one instrument feels too close, or too separate, or where the listener questions whether the tapping and clicking audio tracks are coming from the album or from somewhere outside.
 Fuse Ensemble’s 3: The Music of Gina Biver demonstrates the enormous possibilities that come with composer-engineer crossovers–and it is just so much fun to listen to.”
 Perhaps one of her more interesting reviews came from Midwest Review which states “She doesn’t look like an art chick that would show up in a dress made of meat but I guess looks can be deceiving… Prepare for a sonic walk on the wild side.”
 Her compositions have been performed in the US, Sydney Australia and across Europe and Canada.